Advanced Magento 2 Developer Tools For Debugging

 • Supports hierarchical timers for drilling down into methods.

-• Can be enabled/disabled via config for production use.
+• Enable/Disable the tool via config for production use.

 II.
 Blackfire